BlueAccords/blog-app-in-many-stacks/front-ends/reactjs-redux-rest/README.md

 Environment variables can be overriden with a standard .env file

 ### Development
-A lot can be learned just by looking at the package.json but in a nutshell, be sure to have Printocracy Rails API running on port 8000 then do the following:
+A lot can be learned just by looking at the package.json but in a nutshell, be sure to have one of the backend APIs running on port 8000 (found in /backends).
+Once a backend API is running, do the following:

 Install packages